kosukeimai/dynCluster/README.md

     # 3 rows (one for each cluster)
     # 80 total columns (40 products*2 directions)
     # note that proportions for each row should sum up to 2
-    # view data first 5 columns of the data
+    # view first 5 columns of the data
     newtf[,1:5]
     ##      SITC0_1     SITC0_2      SITC0_3    SITC0_4    SITC0_5
     ## 1 0.02104624 0.008787409 0.0007205318 0.00000000 0.09258156